Introduction to Competitive Programming

 Here is a task similar to the one that was solved in Kamil's video:

-Focus Problem – read through this problem before continuing!
+Focus Problem – try your best to solve this problem before continuing!

 The USA Computing Olympiad is a national programming competition that occurs four times a year, with December, January, February, and US Open (March) contests.
 The regular contests are four hours long, and the US Open is five hours long.
 Each contest contains three problems.
 Solutions are evaluated and scored against a set of predetermined test cases that are not visible to the student.
 Scoring is out of 1000 points, with each problem being weighted equally (~333 points).
 There are four divisions of contests: Bronze, Silver, Gold, and Platinum.
 After each contest, students who meet the contest-dependent cutoff for promotion will compete in the next division for future contests.